-During the 2024 - 2025 academic year, can I access the Law Library if I am not a Georgetown Law student?
+Can I access the Law Library if I am not a Georgetown Law Student?
 Is the library open to the public?
 Who may use the library?

 Can I get a library card from the Law Library?